IaC-Homelab/k3-automate/README.md

 # k3-automate
-Declarative approach to deploying proxmox VMs, installing k3s with metallb loadbalancer, nginx instead of traefik and rook-ceph using ansible-playbooks for my homelab.
+Declarative approach to deploying proxmox VMs, installing k3s with metallb loadbalancer, nginx instead of traefik and rook-ceph using ansible-playbooks.

 ## To Do
 - [ ] Wrapper playbook to run all playbooks to deploy and bootstrap cluster